Pressure grows on Boris Johnson after Partygate report

 Cabinet ministers have rallied to Mr Johnson's defence since the publication of Mr Gray's report, while other Tory MPs have not backed calls for his resignation.

+"The fuse is getting closer to the dynamite here, and it's speeding up."

+Asked about the prospect of a leadership challenge, Science Minister George Freeman told BBC Radio 4: "Prime ministers always have to work to maintain their confidence.
+Tony Blair did, Gordon Brown did, Margaret Thatcher did".

 "[Boris Johnson] didn't stand as the patron saint of virtue.

-"People knew who they were electing, he got a massive majority, got us out of the Brexit deadlock, delivered the pandemic vaccine programme success, Ukraine, cost of living - £37b this week."
+People knew who they were electing," he added.

+"He got a massive majority, got us out of the Brexit deadlock, delivered the pandemic vaccine programme success, Ukraine, cost of living - £37bn this week.

+"I just think, before we change prime ministers, we need to make sure we're doing the day job first.
+We mustn't be driven by short term speculation."